Complexity Classification in Infinite-Domain Constraint Satisfaction: Shuffle-closed Constraints

 \section{Shuffle-closed Constraints}

-An important subclass of temporal constraint languages are \emph{shuffle closed} constraint languages.
+An important subclass of temporal constraint languages are \emph{shuffle-closed} constraint languages.
 As we will see, there are NP-complete shuffle-closed constraint languages.
 However, in this section we present three additional restrictions for shuffle-closed constraint languages that imply that the corresponding CSPs can be solved in polynomial time.